 How do Zarghami and IRIB discriminate against women, ethnic and religious minorities?

 The IRIB, then headed by Zarghami, used all possible momentum to discriminate against ethnic and religious minorities.
 Protests erupted in Lorestan and Chaharmahal, and Bakhtiari Province after the IRIB mocked Lurs the Lor ethnic group in a TV series called “the ancient land.”
-In September 2013, two of the state-TV hosts insulted the people of Shiraz province, causing more protests.
+In September 2013, two of the state-TV hosts insulted the people of Fars province, causing more protests.

 The IRIB, the exclusive propaganda arm of the clerical regime, has an important role in propagating, promoting, and disseminating the regime’s medieval ideology and interpretation of Islam.